 He didn’t mention the person’s name, but he said that he used to see him as a big brother.
 Lambert is a year older, whereas Winston Ellis is 7 years older.
 The former had more of a chance to shine than the latter, as Shahlavi slightly hinted: “It amazed me how someone can jeopardise a great opportunity for someone they know, mistakenly believing it will create a chance for themselves.”

 Still not convinced?
 Mark Houghton mentioned in an interview that Darren used to live with Winston in H.K. because they already knew each other in England.
-Winston had initally hired him as a 17-year-old boy to work at his bodybuilding gym in Reading.
+Winston had initally hired Darren (then 17 years old) to work at his bodybuilding gym in Reading.
 It was Winston who is responsible for Darren having a movie career in the first place, because he introduced him to Bey Logan whereas the latter introduced him to Mark (who trained him how to be a stuntman and hired him for three movies in Malaysia).